-There are a variety of ways to store and display your wine, and one of the most popular options are wine walls.
+There are a variety of ways to store and display your wine, and one of the most popular options is wine walls.

 As well as proudly displaying your wine collection, wine walls are a great way at storing your wine for serving.
 It’s essentially a refrigerated wine cabinet designed to display your wine collection in the best way possible.